Vintage Wine Estates CMO on Potential Lasting Impacts from Current Crisis

-We’ve been pretty focused on the high-level impact of the COVID-19 pandemic on all three tiers.
+We’ve been pretty focused on the high-level impact of the pandemic on all three tiers.
 Today, we’ll get closer to the ground and look at things from Vintage Wine Estates’ perspective.

 Yesterday, your editor spoke with VWE cmo Jessica Kogan to discuss the impact she’s seeing and how VWE is responding so far.